Glucose homeostasis—What will happen?

 With an instruction-first approach teachers would simply explain both the deeper concept and the surface features.
 But as with many things in biology, so much new vocabulary can focus students' attention on memorisation, leaving them cognitively overloaded to deal with seeing the deeper concept.

 On the other hand, in this example, beginning with a conceptual problem to solve can help students find meaning first.
 They see the system before the parts.
-Let me show you.
+Let me show you you how I've done it with just diagrams and dialogue.

 I begin by encouraging students (in this example aged 14-16) to find meaning in how the blood glucose levels relate to the flow of energy to body tissues.
 To do so, I produce a simple stock and flow diagram: